WWXkenmo/ICAnet/README.md

 ```
 install.packages("ICAnet.tar.gz",repos=NULL, type="source",INSTALL_opts=c("--no-multiarch"))
 ```
+### We note that this installation workflow is successfully implemented on the machine with fresh enviroments (R version 4.0.3, Ubuntu 18.04.5 LTS).
+If you can't install our package, please raise the question in "issues" with no hesitate!
 ## Network Dependency
 ICAnet required PPI network or cisTarget feather file as input.
 ### 1.PPI network (Required by ICAnet)